-Energetic gamma photons are emitted from daughters nuclides in the thorium decay chain, such as the 2.6146 MeV of energy gamma ray photon emitted by 81Thallium208, whose half-life is 3.053 minutes.
+Energetic gamma photons are emitted from daughter nuclides in the thorium decay chain, such as the 2.6146 MeV of energy gamma ray photon emitted by 81Thallium208, whose half-life is 3.053 minutes.
 This energy exceeds the binding energy of the deuteron at 2.23 MeV, and can lead to its disintegration.
 The presence of thorium and its daughters with deuterium in ordinary or heavy water, would lead to a source of energy from the photonuclear reaction in Eqn.
+6. Such an energy release may have been misinterpreted in accounts of cold-fusion occurrence.

-6. Elemental transmutations can also be expected from the presence of neutrons and protons.
-This suggests that the process of nucleo synthesis is occurring here on earth, and not just in the stars.
-This topic has not been investigated, and could be the source of transmutations in experiments thought to be cold fusion experiments.
+Elemental transmutations can also be expected from the presence of neutrons and protons.
+This suggests that the process of nucleo synthesis may be occurring here on Earth, and not just in the stars.
+This topic has not been thoroughly investigated, and could also be the source of some observed transmutations in experiments thought to be cold fusion experiments.

-The excitation functions for some simple processes such as (γ,n) and (γ,p) reactions and some $(\gamma,2n)$ and photo fission $(\gamma,fission)$ reactions rise with increasing photon energy, then drop again without an increase in the cross section for competing reactions.
+The excitation functions for some simple processes such as (γ, n) and (γ, p) reactions and some $(\gamma, 2n)$ and photo fission $(\gamma, fission)$ reactions rise with increasing photon energy, then drop again without an increase in the cross section for competing reactions.
 The total cross section displays a "giant resonance" behavior.
 It can be ascribed to the excitation of dipole vibrations of all the neutrons in the nucleus moving collectively against all the protons.
 The energy of the resonance peak decreases with increasing mass number A. It is 24 MeV for ${}{8}O^{16}$, and 14 MeV for ${}{73}Ta^{181}$.
 With gamma rays energy exceeding 150 MeV, such as those generated by cosmic rays, meson production occurs and leads to intra nuclear cascades, spallation and high energy fission.

-PHOTOFISSION OF NUCLEI
+5. PHOTOFISSION OF NUCLEI

-If high-energy protons bombard fluorite or CaF_2 , gamma photons of 6.3 MeV energy can be produced.
-These can make the nuclei of uranium and thorium so unstable, that they can fission.
+If high-energy protons bombard fluorite or CaF2, gamma photons of 6.3 MeV in energy can be produced.
+These can make the nuclei of uranium and thorium so unstable that they can fission.
 High energy x rays of 8-16 MeV energy produced by particle accelerators such as the betatron can also cause uranium fission.
 The threshold energy as shown in Table 4 does not vary much from one nuclide to the other in the thorium and uranium area of mass numbers.
-However even 16 MeV photon cannot induce fission of lead.
+However even a 16 MeV photon cannot induce the fission of lead.

-Photofission Threshold (MeV) Nuclide
+Photofission Threshold [MeV] Nuclide

 5.40 ${90}\mathrm{Th}^{230}$

-5.18 ${92}U^{233}$
+5.18 92U 233

 5.31 ${92}U^{235}$

-5.08 ${92}U^{238}$
+5.08 92U 238

-5.31 ${94}Pu^{239}$
+5.31 94Pu 239

-Table 4: The Photofission threshold energy of some heavy nuclides.
+Table 4.
+The photofission threshold energy of some heavy nuclides.

-COMPTON SCATTERING
+6. COMPTON SCATTERING